diogoaurelio/schedoscopeWiki/Home.md

 ## Getting Started

-Get a glance at what Schedoscope does for you:
+What Schedoscope does for you at glance:

 - [Schedoscope at a Glance](Schedoscope at a Glance)